-"Am I Still an Architect" is a project I am currently working on as a recipient of the Talent Development Grant 2019, awarded by Stimuleringsfonds (Creative Industries NL) to young creatives in different artistic disciplines.
+"Am I Still an Architect" is the project I worked on in 2020 as a recipient of the Talent Development Grant 2019, awarded by Stimuleringsfonds (Creative Industries NL) to young creatives in different artistic disciplines.

-At the moment, I am working on a set of stories and architectural follies, exploring what happens when architecture, storytelling, and creative writing meet.
-In order to investigate my frustration with the current state of the architectural profession, I'm trying to uncover the personal, the generational, and the universal aspects of this frustration.
-As part of this process, I'm writing about my relationship with space and with the profession throughout my life.
-I'm writing stories through spaces and designing spaces from stories.
-With an intuitive, non-linear process, I go back and forth between the two, in a way that makes it impossible to determine what came first.
+Working on a set of stories and architectural follies, I explored what happens when architecture, storytelling, and creative writing meet.
+In order to investigate my frustration with the current state of the architectural profession, I tried to uncover the personal, the generational, and the universal aspects of this frustration.
+As part of this process, I wrote about my relationship with space and with the profession throughout my life, writing stories through spaces and designing spaces from stories.
+With an intuitive, non-linear process, I went back and forth between the two, in a way that makes it impossible to determine what came first.